sanglap1221/Amazon-copy/README.md

-This is a clone of amazon india.
+This is a clone of amazon india by CSS & HTML only.